labordynamicsinstitute/ldilab-manual/_sources/95-10-windows-remote.md

 - Sign in (again) with your regular Cornell University email and password.
   - Username: Cornell email address.
 Ex: jrg363@cornell.edu
   - Password: Cornell email password.
 Ex: Cornell password

+You should map the following network drive:

+- `\\ccssilr.file.core.windows.net\lv39` to drive letter `L:` (you can call it "LDILab Drive")

+We will be using that drive letter often (including to replace the `S:` drive from the CCSS classic nodes).

 :::